stalomeow/StarRailNPRShader/README.md

 ## Guide

-- Make sure you have the basic knowledge of anime style rendering.
+- MAKE SURE you have the basic knowledge of anime style rendering.
 - Use linear color space instead of gamma.
 - HDR should be enabled.
 - Depth priming must be disabled.